PicsSmart/picssmart-docs/docs/client.md

 ### Install the application

 - In here there are two options.
-You can either build from scratch or install the `.deb` from the latest release in the [picssmart-core](https://github.com/PicsSmart/picssmart-core.git) repository.
+You can either build from scratch or install `picssmart-client` application from the latest release in the [picssmart-core](https://github.com/PicsSmart/picssmart-core.git) repository accoridng to your client operating system.